 A small town may not come with all the traditional benefits of larger towns, but surrounding cities may fit the bill.
 Also, physicians who have rural roots are your best bet because they're most likely to consider a rural practice.
 We also suggest you talk to other doctors living and working in rural areas and ask them to help you showcase it from their perspective.
 Truly selling the community can create a sense of belonging.
 We outlined ways to approach this in an earlier article: Selling the community to physician candidates: why a sense of belonging can seal the deal.

 You can also lead the discussion with misconceptions about pay.
-There’s an overview of the Doximity’s first physician compensation report here, or you can download the full report at the end of this article.
+For a comprehensive view of the state of physician compensation today, you can download Doximity's 2018 Physician Compensation Report at the end of this article.

 Last, think about the primary reason many physicians cite for becoming a doctor in the first place.
 They want to help people.
 And nowhere are physicians needed more than in rural America.
 For physician recruiters, that means there is a doctor out there for every rural job.
 They serve some of society’s most vulnerable patients who need physicians.
 Period.
 What’s more, in terms of the spectrum of disease encountered, rural medicine is the most challenging and stimulating kind of primary care medical career out there.
 If you are the only doctor within a wide radius, people will come to you for help, rather than try to pick the appropriate out-of-town specialist to diagnose their problem.